vibha-patil21/Study-Of-Disease-Spread-in-BITS-Goa/README.md

 ## Results
+In the figures below:
 'free' refers to simulations run without any restrictions, quarantine or zones. (classroom, mess-switch -ON, class-batches,mess-batches, quarantine- OFF, no zones in hostel)
 'free+Q' refers to simulations run with quarantine without any restrictions or zones. (classroom, mess-switch, quarantine -ON, class-batches,mess-batches- OFF, no zones in hostel)
 'restricted' refers to simulations run with restrictions and zones without quarantine. (classroom, mess-switch, class-batches, mess-batches-ON, quarantine- OFF, zones in hostel)
 'restricted+Q' refers to simulations run with restrictions, zones, and quarantine. (classroom, mess-switch, class-batches, mess-batches, quarantine-ON, zones in hostel)
 ### 4.1 Percentage of Cumulative Infections
 ![cummInfections vs days](https://github.com/vibha-patil21/Study-Of-Disease-Spread-in-BITS-Goa/assets/98578612/f10fd86f-913a-4726-a342-a728ae75dfa9)
+Figure 2: Percentage of cumulative infections among students for 28 days with a combination of free and restricted movement with quarantine.

+The figure shows the maximum percentage of cumulative infections to be 100% for free movement.
+It reduces to 96.34% for restricted movement and to 95.5% for free movement with quarantine.
+The lowest percentage of infections is 45% for restricted movement with quarantine, which suggests quarantine with restricted movement is the best method to contain infections.

+Comparing the number of days taken for the percentage of infections to cross 80%, it takes 9 days for free movement, 14 days for restricted movement and 23 days for free movement with quarantine, which suggests that restrictions and quarantine help delay a sudden increase in infections.

 ### 4.2 Percentage of Active Infections
 ![currInfections vs days](https://github.com/vibha-patil21/Study-Of-Disease-Spread-in-BITS-Goa/assets/98578612/ded6645b-ef5e-4d31-acd9-b35af8486c35)
+Figure 3: Percentage of active infections among students for 28 days with a combination of free and restricted movement with quarantine.

+The figure shows that the percentage of active infections peaks at 99% on the 14th day for free movement.
+The percentage reduces to 81% on the 15th day for restricted movement.
+The maximum percentage of active infections is 66% on the 28th day for free movement with quarantine and 36.6% for restricted movement with quarantine, which suggests quarantine is the best method to delay the peak in infections.

 ### 4.3 Recoveries
 ## Conclusion